yuri-schmaltz/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates
+### June 12 2025: WanGP v5.6
+👋 *Finetune models*: You find the 20 models supported by WanGP not sufficient ?
+Too impatient to wait for the next release to get the support for a newly released model ?
+Your prayers have been answered: if a new model is compatible with a model architecture supported by WanGP, you can add yourself the support for this model in WanGP by just creating Finetune model definition.
+You can then store this model in the cloud (for instance in Huggingface) and the very light finetune definition file can be easily shared with other users.
+WanGP will download automatically the finetuned model for them.

+To celebrate this new feature, I have provided 4 finetuned model definitions:
+- *Fast Hunyuan Video* : generate model t2v in only 6 steps
+- *Hunyuan Vido AccVideo* : generate model t2v in only 5 steps
+- *Wan FusioniX*: it is a combo of AccVideo / CausVid ans other models and can generate high quality Wan videos in only 8 steps
+- *Vace FusioniX*: the ultimate Vace model, as it is a combo of Vace / AccVideo / CausVid ans other models and can generate high quality Wan Controled videos in only 10 steps

+Check the *Finetune Guide* to create finetune models definitions and share them on the WanGP discord server.

 ### June 11 2025: WanGP v5.5
 👋 *Hunyuan Video Custom Audio*: it is similar to Hunyuan Video Avatar except there isn't any lower limit on the number of frames and you can use your reference images in a different context than the image itself\
 *Hunyuan Video Custom Edit*: Hunyuan Video Controlnet, use it to do inpainting and replace a person in a video while still keeping his poses.
 Similar to Vace but less restricted than the Wan models in terms of content...